 You become more creative as you play music.

 The creative dimension of the brain benefits greatly from practicing and enhancing a piece of music.
 No matter how well a composer annotates their work, they will never truly articulate how a piece of music should be performed.
-As a result, it is up to the player to place their own stamp on an element, to infuse some of their individuality into the song.
+As a result, it is up to the player to place their stamp on an element to infuse some of their individuality into the song.

 Enhanced patience when playing a musical instrument.